islamoktay/spacex_simple_api/README.md

 ## 1. Description

 It is a simple project to show RESTful API calls.
-In this project; I used dio for HTTP client, flutter_bloc for state management, get_it for dependency injection, auto_route for navigating etc. I tried to follow Clean Architecture rules and best practice lint rules.
+In this project; I used dio for HTTP client, flutter_bloc for state management, get_it for dependency injection, auto_route for navigating etc. I tried to follow Clean Architecture design pattern and best practice lint rules.
 I also added simple unit tests and integration tests for the project.

 ## 2. Project Structure